jonas-tzhang/MATH5472-Project/README.md

 - `simulation.ipynb`: Jupyter Notebook that runs the simulation study.
 - `movielens_example.ipynb`: Jupyter Notebook that runs the MovieLens example.

+## Other Files
+The folder `data`  and the report for
+- `data`: contains the data needed to run MovieLens example.
+- `MATH5472 Project Report.pdf`: the report for this project.

 ## How to Run the Demos
 Run `simulation.ipynb` for the simulation study and `movielens_example.ipynb` for the MovieLens example.
 The latter may take a long time to execute.